LISTEN: Episode 34 of 'Ooh To Be A...' our Town podcast

-New host Jim Chisem of the Huddersfield Town Supporters Association is joined by Mel Booth and Blake Welton to analyse the Terriers' midweek loss to Liverpool.
+Host Jim Chisem of the Huddersfield Town Supporters Association is joined by Rory Benson and Blake Welton to analyse the Terriers' recent games against Manchester United and Birmingham City.

-David Wagner's side lost 3-0 to the Reds, but must dust themselves off before a huge trip to Old Trafford to take on Manchester United on Saturday.
+The weekend defeat at Old Trafford saw David Wagner's side move into the bottom three for the first time this Premier League campaign before recording a morale-boosting FA Cup Fourth Round victory against the Blues.

-The three go on to discuss the trip to the Theatre of Dreams as well as touching on next week's FA Cup replay against Birmingham City.
+The three go on to discuss the crunch clash against AFC Bournemouth this weekend - talking formations, personnel and predictions.

 Be sure to follow the podcast on Twitter , subscribe via iTunes or Audioboom so you never miss an episode, and send us feedback and questions to our email address, Podcast@Examiner.com